 The Earth System Song Sung to the tune of London Bridge Is Falling Down (Students can add their own verses to reflect the lines from the play.
 They can also use hand motions while singing.)
 Oh, the sun is shining down, shining down, shining down.
 Oh, the sun is shining down, In the Earth system.
-Now, the water's going up, going up, going up, Now, the water's going up, In the Earth system.
-Now, the water's making clouds, making clouds.
+Now, the water's going up, going up, going up.
+Now, the water's going up, In the Earth system.

+Now, the water's making clouds, making clouds, making clouds.
 Now, the water's making clouds, In the Earth system.
 Now, the clouds are making rain, making rain, making rain.
 Now, the clouds are making rain, In the Earth system.
 Now, the rain is falling down, falling down, falling down.
 Now, the rain is falling down, In the Earth system.

 Now, the soil is getting wet, getting wet, getting wet.
 Now, the soil is getting wet, In the Earth system.

-Now, the plants are growing up, growing up, Now, the plants are growing up, In the Earth system.
+Now, the plants are growing up, growing up, growing up.
+Now, the plants are growing up, In the Earth system.
 Now, the animals eat the plants, eat the plants, eat the plants.
 Now, the animals eat the plants, In the Earth system.
 Now, the leaves fall off the trees, off the trees, off the trees, Now, the leaves fall off the trees, In the Earth system.
 Now, the leaves turn into soil, into soil, into soil.
 Now, the leaves turn into soil, In the Earth system.
-This is how we all connect, all connect.
+This is how we all connect, all connect, all connect.
 This is how we all connect, In the Earth system.

-Song lyrics by Peggy LeMone and Susan Gallagher Teacher's Notes The Earth as a System
+Song lyrics by Peggy LeMone and Susan Gallagher

+Teacher's Notes

+The Earth as a System

 When discussing the Earth, scientists often organize it into five "spheres": the atmosphere, hydrosphere, geosphere, cryosphere, and biosphere.
 These spheres are connected to each other in a complex web of processes.
 Instead of focusing on the individual parts of the Earth, Earth system scientists use chemistry, biology, and physics to study the cycles that connect these spheres with each other and with the energy from the Sun, which ultimately drives almost all of these processes.
-This book uses terminology that is more age appropriate for primary students (grades K-4): air, water, soil, and living things.
-This book also includes the cryosphere (ice) within the hydrosphere.
-The Atmosphere (Air) The atmosphere consists of the gases in the air and suspended solid and liquid particles called aerosols.
-It provides oxygen for all living things.
-It contains carbon dioxide exhaled from living things and used by plants and algae to make sugars during photosynthesis.
-It also contains many other gases, including nitrogen.
+This book uses terminology to describe the sphere that is more age appropriate for primary students (grades K-4): air, water, soil, and living things.
+This book also includes the cryosphere (ice) as a part of the hydrosphere.

+The Atmosphere (Air)

+The atmosphere consists of the gases in the air and suspended solid and liquid particles called aerosols.
+It provides oxygen for living things like animals, fungi, and bacteria that need oxygen to survive.
+It contains carbon dioxide exhaled from, or produced by, living things, which is used by plants and algae to make sugars during photosynthesis.
+It also contains many other gases, including nitrogen, which is most abundant.
 The atmosphere filters out most harmful forms of sunlight and traps outgoing heat from Earth's surface.
 The atmosphere transports heat from the equator to the poles, making the whole planet more livable.
-It also carries the moisture evaporated from lakes and oceans.
+The Hydrosphere (Water) The ocean, inland water bodies, groundwater, clouds, water vapor, sea ice and glaciers (cryosphere), comprise the hydrosphere.
+The hydrosphere also includes moisture in the atmosphere that evaporated from lakes and the ocean.
 The moisture condenses into clouds and falls as precipitation.
-The Hydrosphere (Water) The oceans, inland water bodies, groundwater, and ice sheets (cryosphere), comprise the hydrosphere.
-(Note: this book doesn't discuss the cryosphere specifically.
-Instead, "ice" is included in discussions about "water.")
-The hydrosphere includes water that is on or close to the surface of Earth wherever it is found.
-This includes water in the oceans, lakes, streams, ponds, underground, ice sheets, glaciers, icebergs, snow, sleet, hail, clouds, and fog.
-Water continually circulates between Earth's surface and the atmosphere in what is called the hydrologic cycle, or water cycle.
+The hydrosphere includes water in the oceans, lakes, streams, ponds, underground, ice sheets, glaciers, icebergs, snow, sleet, hail, clouds, and fog.
+Water continually circulates between the land, ocean, and the atmosphere in what is called the hydrologic cycle, or water cycle.
+For more information, see the GLOBE Teacher's Guide (www.globe.gov).